Adam-Moujar/UltraLearning/notes.md

 where a strict adherance to practical advice with little regard to the mental side has led to a lack of positive change.
 And where many people's routine and habits change seemingly overnight without using any methodology or steps, from a simple change in their mental approach.

+Therefore, it is very important that I truly understand just how positively it could affect my life.
+That I truly grasp the effects that it could have on my life and learning.

+I admire the approach of ultralearning.
+A core part of what I want and something I admire is to be great at something.
+Something I am passionate for, something I love.
+I would love to be great at coding for example.

+A quote that I absolutely love is:
+"Being good means being free" - Haikyu!!
+(My favourite piece of fiction ever) I want to be great to not be tied down to anything.

+# Principle 1: Meta-Learning